Identifying Conversion-Ready Visitors

 5 Signals That Indicate Conversion Readiness

-How to find: Sort the Visitors table by Engagement column, look for 🚀 Hot Lead badges.
+How to find: Sort the Visitors table by Engagement column, look for 🚀 Committed badges.

-Why it matters: These visitors have demonstrated significant interest through their behavior.
+Why it matters: These visitors have demonstrated strong behavioral commitment through consistent, deep interaction with your content.

 Signal 2: High-Value Page Visits

-What it means: They visited pages that indicate purchase intent.
+What it means: They visited pages that indicate deep evaluation.

 Pages that signal intent: